Gift Icon

 Congestion costs are increased by automobile dependency.
 Areas oriented towards transit usually have a lot of congestion.
 However, despite the density being lower in areas that depend on automobiles, the total congestion is actually higher.

-Houston, Los Angeles, and other cities that depend on automobiles experience higher delays per capita than those who practice balanced transportation like Chicago and New York.
+Houston, Los Angeles, and other cities that depend on automobiles experience higher delays per capita than those that practice balanced transportation, like Chicago and New York.

 Traffic congestion will not decrease by increasing the capacity of highways.
-Only transit that’s separate by grade has the potential to attract people who would otherwise use vehicles and reduce highway congestion.
+Only transit that’s separated by grade has the potential to attract people who would otherwise use vehicles and reduce highway congestion.

 Between 1982-1997, cities in the United States experienced an increase in traffic congestion by 235%.
 This was in large part due to patterns in land use and transportation that’s dependent on automobiles.